 Travis Audubon’s Master Birder Program is offered each Fall.
 Applications open in the summer.
 Increase your knowledge of birds and your understanding of birds and their habitats, while also developing the skills and opportunities for sharing your knowledge and enthusiasm for birds with others.

-Watch a hurricane of birds as hundreds of thousands of Purple Martins “swirl” into their roosting site at the Capital Plaza Shopping Center each evening.
+Watch a hurricane of birds as hundreds of thousands of Purple Martins “swirl” into their roosting site at Texas Land & Cattle each evening.
 It’s better than the bats!
+Click here to learn about our Purple Martin Parties.

 Bird surveys and counts help with scientific advancement by alerting communities to climate and environmental changes.
 Large, rapid declines in bird populations point to environmental problems that need immediate attention.